When thinking about getting a guinea pig, you probably want to know how much guinea pigs actually cost.

 What You Need

-Water BottleUsing a water bottle that hangs on the side of the cage keeps the water from getting soiled and helps you better monitor the amount of water consumption.
-We recommend water bottles instead of setting a water dish in the cage, which can easily get overturned or soiled.
-A larger water bottle needs refilled less often, so I recommend an 8 oz. bottle as a minimum.
+I recommend water bottles instead of setting a water dish in the cage, which can easily get overturned or soiled.
+A larger water bottle needs refilling less often, so I recommend an 8 oz. bottle as a minimum.

 You should provide your guinea pig with about 1 cup of fresh vegetables per day.
 Fresh vegetables are a necessary part of his diet.
 They provide Vitamin C and other important nutrients.
 Be sure to wash them, and make sure they are pesticide-free.
 For a list of which vegetables are good and which ones you should avoid, see What Can Guinea Pigs Eat.